Ahmeds168/ReadExcelFile/README.md

 # ReadExcelFile
-This is the java code to Read All Contents of Excel File.
-Moreover it also contain a function (readColumn) to read any single column given by the user
+This is the java code to Read any given or set of or all columns of an Excel File.
+It first puts columns into list object of custom class type and then display all the rows of the list.